mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 title: Mumble Permission Configuration - ACL
 date: 2023-03-12
 ---
-For the configuration of permissions, Mumble uses ACL (Access Control Lists).
+For the configuration of permissions, Mumble uses ACLs (Access Control Lists).
 A rule may apply to a user or group of users and may give or revoke permissions.

 While the Group and ACL dialogs might seem complex at first, for simple configuration much of their complexity can be ignored.
 The high configurability can be used for advanced and complex use cases.